Skip to content

 The Samsung Email app needs permission to access your Gmail account after entering your Google account credentials.
 Without this, you won’t be able to send, receive and delete emails in your Gmail account using the Samsung Email app.

-Thus, you should allow access if you want to use Samsung Email to access your Gmail messages.
+Therefore, you should allow access if you want to use Samsung Email to access your Gmail messages.

 You can verify that you are using Gmail in Samsung Email through the following method in a computer browser while you are logged in to your Google account.